rohitshukla11/dmail/README.md

 ## Troubleshooting

-- **Repeated MetaMask prompts** – identity derivation is cached per account + domain.
+- **Repeated MetaMask prompts** – Identity derivation is cached per account + domain.
 If you still see prompts, clear `localStorage` or click ♻️ Regenerate.
-- **Resolver lookup fails** – ensure `VITE_DMAIL_API_URL` points to a running off-chain resolver service; the app falls back to ENS text records when available.
+- **Resolver lookup fails** – Ensure `VITE_DMAIL_API_URL` points to a running off-chain resolver service; the app falls back to ENS text records when available.
-- **Synapse auth errors** – double-check the Filecoin private key or session key plus RPC URL.
+- **Synapse auth errors** – Double-check the Filecoin private key or session key plus RPC URL.
 Missing credentials throw `Synapse authentication missing`.
+- **CORS errors** – Make sure your Cloudflare Worker is deployed and `VITE_DMAIL_API_URL` points to the correct worker URL.
+- **Database errors** – Ensure D1 migrations have been applied to your remote database (`npm run migrate` in `workers/offchain-resolver`).

 ---

-dMail v2 focuses exclusively on the modern client experience.
-Legacy CLI scripts, Hardhat configs, and documentation bundles were removed to keep the repo lean.
-Only the frontend and the shared `@dmail/core` helpers remain.
+dMail is a fully client-side decentralized email experience.
+All encryption, identity derivation, and mailbox management happens in the browser.
 Happy hacking!